The mission of professional education at Drury University is to:

 5. Teachers are members of learning communities.
 Teacher education programs must prepare teachers who:

 6. The mission and goals of Drury University, the liberal arts and specialty studies curricula, and the strong support to personalized education are congruous with the conditions which support an excellent teacher education program.

 7. The best preparation for the development of dispositions which transcend the ordinary and characterize effective teachers include the abilities to:

-8. The use of guidelines from the learned societies, the National Board for Professional Teaching Standards (NBPTS), the Missouri Standards for Teacher Education Programs (MoSTEP), and the standards of the National Council for Accreditation of Teacher Education (NCATE) help to ensure teachers are professional prepared.
-Standardized tests such as the College Basic Academic Skills Evaluation (C-BASE) and the Educational Testing Service Praxis Series, and state and national program approval/accreditation provide valid sources of evidence regarding the effectiveness of the teacher education program.
+8. The use of guidelines from the learned societies, the Interstate New Teacher Assessment and Support Consortium (InTASC), the Missouri Standards for the Preparation of Educators (MoSPE), and the standards of the Council for the Accreditation of Educator Preparation (CAEP) to ensure teachers are professional prepared.
+Standardized tests such as the Missouri General Education Assessment (MoGEA) and the Missouri Content Assessments administered by Pearson, and state and national program approval/accreditation provide valid sources of evidence regarding the effectiveness of the teacher education program.

-9. The School Development Program (James Comer, Yale University) provides a systematic model for P-12 and teacher education reform which is fully compatible with MoSTEP, NBPTS, and NCATE standards.
+9. The School Development Program (James Comer, Yale University) provides a systematic model for P-12 and teacher education reform which is fully compatible with MoSPE, InTASC, and CAEP standards.

 10. The advanced use of technology in the teaching-learning process must be an integral part of the teacher education curricula.

 11. The teacher education program must establish and maintain linkages with graduates for purposes of evaluating and revising the program as well as to ease the critical early years of transition into teaching.